seizadi/atlas-contacts-app/README.md

 ##### Usage

-Try it out by executing following curl commands:
+Try it out by executing following curl commands when AuthN stub is running:

 ``` sh
 # Create some profiles